-Looking back, could Mendoza have been a Christian and could he have been was leaning in favor of Barronelle and was therefore “promoted” out-of-the-way?
+Looking back, could Mendoza have been a Christian, could he have been leaning in favor of Barronelle and was therefore “promoted” out-of-the-way?
 We will probably never know, as Judge Ekstrom would rule on Barronelle’s case, in Mendoza’s stead.

 Ekstrom not only ruled that Barronelle’s business was in violation of Washington’s anti-discrimination laws but incredibly, so was she.
 He deliberately ruled, to not only place her business on the chopping block, but also her personal assets, including her home and her savings!
 The viciousness of the ruling was unprecedented.
 It was truly a persecution!

 Ekstrom ruled that Barronelle must stop bringing her faith to work and pay a fine or lose EVERYTHING to the two gay men, who brought their suit against Bartonella, simply because she was a practicing Christian.